Araffe/azure-security-lab/readme.md

 **5)** Click on the ‘VMs and Computers’ tab where you will see a list of all VMs in your subscription and the issues that ASC has found.

 **6)** One of the common warnings is related to endpoint protection on virtual machines.
-Return to the ‘Overview’ tab and then click on the warning for ‘Endpoint Protection Issues’.
+Click on the 'Compute' item in the menu and then click on the warning for ‘Endpoint Protection Issues’.
 This will take you to a screen showing how many VMs are not protected.

 ![ASC Endpoint Protection](https://github.com/araffe/azure-security-lab/blob/master/Images/ascendpoint.jpg "ASC Endpoint Protection")